oldscienceguy/PebbleSDR/README.md

 6. The size and position of the Pebble are saved on exit and restored when the application is re-opened.
 7. See the Details section for each area of the UI

+Tip: Always used shielded usb cables with ferrite cores whenever possible to reduce noise.
+Some inexpensive usb cables do not have the shield connected, so check with ohm meter.

+Tip: If no audio on Pebble 2.02 and earlier, using newer OSX - edit pebble.ini and make sure Audio output is set to core audio:built-in output

 ##Details (Top left to Bottom right)
 ###Menu
 * ####Pebble|About